samlilburn/kickstarter-analysis-practice-/README.md

 We began our analysis by examining the best times of year to launch a Kickstarter campaign.
 The results, which found the best month to launch a campaign is May, can be seen here:
 ![Outcomes Based Off Launch Date](https://github.com/samlilburn07/kickstarter-analysis/blob/d7a6ef36d758aa02d3b19878391d15e18b1205e0/Outcomes%20Based%20Off%20Launch%20Date%201:3:3.png)
 ---
 Next,we filtered our data to locate five plays from Edinburg Festival Fringe that Louise was inspired by.
 Each of the five plays were successful.
-The campaign's description, its goal, pledged amount, average donation and number of backers can be found in the "Edinburg Research" sheet, here (https://github.com/samlilburn07/kickstarter-analysis/blob/6eb0de3fab62e383c2c8bb9353b9932785a4f3bf/data-1-1-3-StarterBook.xlsx).
+The campaign's description, its goal, pledged amount, average donation and number of backers can be found in the "Edinburg Research" sheet, here [Kickstarter Data](https://github.com/samlilburn07/kickstarter-analysis/blob/6eb0de3fab62e383c2c8bb9353b9932785a4f3bf/data-1-1-3-StarterBook.xlsx).
 ---
 Louise is considering a Kickstarter campaign for a play in Great Britain.
 So, we gathered the data of campaigns for plays in Great Britan and created and visualization of their success rate, seen here ![Outcomes of Kickstarters for Plays in Great Britain](Play Kickstarter Outcomes GB.png).
 ---